Rules of chess: Check

-If it is not possible to get out of check, the king is checkmated and the game is over (see the next section).

 In informal games, it is customary to announce "check" when making a move that puts the opponent's king in check.
 In formal competitions, however, check is rarely announced.

 End of the game

 Checkmate

 If a player's king is placed in check and there is no legal move that player can make to escape check, then the king is said to be checkmated, the game ends, and that player loses.
 Unlike the other pieces, the king is never captured.

 The diagram shows an example checkmate position.
 The white king is threatened by the black queen; the empty square to which the king could move is also threatened; and the king cannot capture the queen, because it would then be in check by the rook.